jvickers123/sei-project-one-pac-man/README.md

 ![wire-frame-one](./wireframe/Screenshot%202022-01-07%20at%2010.30.20.png)

-I then pseudocoded in detail each function, variable and event listener that would be needed to achieve the MVP.
+I then wrote pseudocode in detail for each function, variable and event listener that would be needed to achieve the MVP.

 For example here is the pseudocode for the move pacman function:
 ```